jflex-de/jflex/jflex/examples/cup-interpreter/README.md

 ### Using Maven

-    ../../../mvnw package
+    mvn package

-To run the interpreter on a sample input.
+to run the interpreter on a sample input.

     java -jar target/cup-interpreter-full-1.0.jar src/test/data/example.as

 You can expect `src/test/data/output.good`.

+    mvn test

+will test for the expected output automatically.

 ### Using ant

-    ant compile
-    ant run
+    ant test

 ### Using make

     make test
-    java -cp java -cp ../../../cup/cup/java-cup-11b-20160615.jar:out src/test/data/example.as

 ## Files

 - `Main.java` is the main program.
-It reads an AS program from std in and interprets it.
+It reads an AS program from std-in and interprets it.
 - Classes beginning with "T" implement the abstract syntax tree.
   They also contain context condition checking and the interpreter.
 - `Symtab.java`, `SymtabEntry.java, STEfun.java, STEvar.java implement
   the symbol table.
 - `scanner.lex` and `parser.cup` contain the scanner and parser.
 - `example.as` is an example program in AS

-'ant run' or the Makefile runs jflex, cup, javac and the compiled interpreter

 The language is described in:
 Manfred Broy: _Einfuehrung in die Informatik_, Springer Verlag